Updated: July 31, 2023

 Scusset Beach Road

-This long, wide stretch of Sandwich MA beachfront is the crown jewel of Scusset Beach State Park.
+This long, wide stretch of beachfront is the crown jewel of Scusset Beach State Park.

 From the large, level parking lot, access to the beach is via paved sidewalks leading to a wide wooden boardwalk.
 There's a moderate grade up and over a gently sloping dune.